-A Plethysmograph (PTG) allows us to check the pulsation of chest wall and arteries, followed by the heartbeat, picking up the pulse wave from your heartbeat through your fingertip in real time
+- A Plethysmograph (PTG) allows us to check the pulsation of the chest wall and arteries, followed by the heartbeat, picking up the pulse wave from your heartbeat through your fingertip in real-time

-An Accelerated Plethysmograph (APG) allows us a “final analysis” wave form reading, which measures blood circulation state and aging level of blood vessels
+- An Accelerated Plethysmography (APG) allows us a “final analysis” waveform reading, which measures blood circulation state and aging level of blood vessels

-AE – Arterial Elasticity: Analyzes the blood circulation, vascular elasticity, and resistance of the vessels.
-It detects early cardiovascular disease like atherosclerosis and peripheral circulation dysfunction.
+- AE – Arterial Elasticity: Analyzes the blood circulation, vascular elasticity, and resistance of the vessels.
+It detects early cardiovascular diseases like atherosclerosis and peripheral circulation dysfunction.

 You’ll receive data readouts and graphs that show you EXACTLY what your HRV is (as shown in the example above), HR power readouts, your vascular rate of aging, the levels of physical & mental stress you are under, and your overall stress resistance, alongside DPI, EC, AE & RBV readings.